-Erase: allows you to erase the selected name and number from the phonebook.
+Erase: allows you to erase the selected name and number from the Phonebook.
 You are asked to confirm that you wish to erase the name and number by pressing the Yes soft key.

 Copy: allows you to copy the selected number to another location.
-Use this option to store a number similar to one already in memory; once copied, edit the number and store it in the phonebook.
+Use this option to store a number similar to one already in the memory; once copied, edit the number and store it in the phonebook.

-Caller Group: allows you to assign the entry to a caller group so that the phone alerts you in a particular way when the corresponding person calls you.
+Caller Group: allows you to organise your phonebook entries in up to 10 caller groups so that the phone alerts you in a specific way when a person from one of your groups calls you.
 Select one of the ten groups available.